Teri Hatcher: 2013–present: Post-Desperate Housewives work

 In 2018, Hatcher debuted a YouTube channel called Hatching Change.
-It includes two segments: "Van Therapy" and "Don't Eat 'It' Out Of a Box".
-Since Desperate Housewives went off the air, Hatcher, who was already an active baker, has gotten very interested and involved in cooking including taking lessons at various times.
-Hatcher became a champion in season 17 of Chopped on the Food Network by winning the Holiday Celebrity episode.
-She also participated in The Great British Bake Off in the fifth episode of the Stand Up to Cancer series of 2018, which she also won.
+After 132 segments, it ceased updating in 2022.
+Hatcher, an enthusiastic baker who took cooking lessons, won the Food Network celebrity episode of Chopped.
+She also won the "Stand Up to Cancer" episode of The Great British Bake Off episode in 2018.
+Teri Hatcher narrated the "Hidden Worlds: The Films of LAIKA" exhibit at the Museum of Pop Culture in Seattle.

+In 2024, Hatcher portrayed Ruth Finley in the Lifetime film The Killer Inside: The Ruth Finley Story.

 Personal life

 Hatcher married Marcus Leithold, of Butler, Pennsylvania, on June 4, 1988; they divorced the following year.
 On May 27, 1994, she married actor Jon Tenney; they had a daughter, Emerson, born in 1997.
 They divorced in March 2003.

 In 2007, Hatcher began writing a column for Glamour magazine.
-Hatcher endorsed Democratic primary candidate Andrew Yang in the 2020 presidential election.